Paralegal Time Management Tips if You’re a Procrastinator

 Start the “Before I Leave Today” Plan

 Maybe your goal is to finish a document review project.
 You estimate it’s going to take approximately 20 hours total.
+If you’re working in a law firm, that means a big chunk of your billable hours for the week will also be met.
 Instead of letting it go another day because it’s just too overwhelming to even get started, say to yourself “Before I leave today, I am going to complete the review of at least 100 records.”
 It doesn’t mean you have to stop at 100.
 It just means you’re going to do a minimum of that much before you leave.

-What does that do to help with procrastination?
+What does that do to help with procrastination and time management?

 It’s a mindset.
 You get through 100 records and you leave for the day.
 You can check that off your list.
 You accomplished it.
+And it makes you feel better when you leave for work knowing that you accomplished that one task and you’re even closer to finishing that project.
 Pretty soon, your mind removes that “I’m a procrastinator” label.

 Ditch the To-Do List for the Action Items List